stitchfix/tech_radar/README.md

 end
 ```

 The radar is now available at `/tech-radar` in your Rails app.
-If your main applicaiton layout uses any route helpers (e.g. for a nav),
+If your main application layout uses any route helpers (e.g. for a nav),
 you'll need to change those.

-### Fix References to Route Helpers in Applicaiton Layout
+### Fix References to Route Helpers in Application Layout

-The engine will use your applicaiton layout, so if your layout uses any route helpers, they won't work when on the tech radar's views.
+The engine will use your application layout, so if your layout uses any route helpers, they won't work when on the tech radar's views.
 To fix this, you must prepend `main_app.` to your routes.

 For example, if you have this: